 2. Restaurants can also benefit from direct marketing

-We included email marketing and lead nurturing in our list of things local companies miss in digital strategy, and it’s true for many restaurants.
+We included email campaign management and lead nurturing in our list of things local companies miss in digital strategy, and it’s true for many restaurants.
 Any restaurant business can get more exposure and nurture a loyal customer base if they have a great e-newsletter, or post promos on deal sites like CashCashPinoy.

 3. Bloggers can significantly improve brand awareness for restaurants